mbenne26/youtube-dl-mass-downloader-for-cc.com/README.md

 Requires ffmpeg, ffprobe and youtube-dl (see google, or this repositories releases)

-These scripts assist in mass downloading cc.com shows, or a custom url, and concatenating multiple parts to one file.
+These scripts assist in mass downloading cc.com shows, or a custom url, concatenating multiple parts to one file, as well as renaming to a shorter & less cumbersome naming structure.

 1. Download tools needed from external sources (or use my release to download versions of youtube-dl and ffmpeg used)